Stabilised Chlorine Granules

 - Chlorine are chloramines and trihalomethanes, which cause skin and eye irritation to swimmers.

-Based on a pool containing 1000 litres of water to adjust your pool water, you need to add 2 grams of chlorine to increase the free chlorine.
-To reduce your pH, you must add 10grams per day of pH reducer until it lowers to 7.4.
-If you need to increase your pH, you must add 10grams per day of pH increaser until your reading is 7.4 for pH.
+To adjust your pool water, you need to add 2 grams of chlorine to increase the free chlorine level in a pool containing 1000 litres of water.
+To reduce your pH, you must add 10 grams per day of pH reducer until it lowers to 7.4.
+If you need to increase your pH, you must add 10 grams per day of pH increaser until your reading is 7.4 for pH.

-Having got your pool chemical range in the correct parameters, you now need to maintain your algaecide levels for crystal clear water.
-Add per 1000 litres of water initial dose 25ml, and then every two weeks afterwards add 2mls.
+Having your pool chemical range within the correct parameters is just the first step.
+You must also maintain your algaecide levels for crystal clear water.
+Adding 25ml of the initial dose per 1000 litres of water, then 2ml every two weeks, can help you achieve this.

-Caution never in any circumstances must you ever mix pool chemicals use a separate container for each of the chemicals and add to the water separately.
-Always add granules to the water never water to the granules.
+When handling pool chemicals, it’s crucial to exercise caution to prevent any accidents or damage to the pool’s equipment.
+Never mix pool chemicals, use a separate container for each of the chemicals, and add them to the water separately.
+Always add granules to the water, never water to the granules.

-After adding chemicals to your pool water, it is advisable to wait at least 30minutes before using your pool, before adding chemicals to your pool make sure your circulation pump is running.
+After adding chemicals to your pool water, it’s advisable to wait at least 30 minutes before using your pool.
+Before adding chemicals to your pool, ensure that your circulation pump is running.
 Never add chemicals to the water while the pool is in use.
-Should you shock dose your pool with chlorine, you must wait till the residual of chlorine has dropped to 5ppm or below before using again.
+Should you shock-dose your pool with chlorine, wait until the residual chlorine has dropped to 5ppm or below before using it again.

 To test your pool, you can use either test strips or tablets.
-Test strips are the easiest way to check the levels of your pool water as they will test for both pH and chlorine levels.
-Tablets are a reliable way of testing your water; they are very accurate.
-Having tested your water, you will need to adjust your water accordingly.
-It is a very good idea to keep a record of all your readings so you have something to refer back to.
-Should you have problems, your local dealer should be able to test your water if you take in a pool sample.
+Test strips are the easiest way to check the levels of your pool water, as they will test for both pH and chlorine levels.
+Tablets are a reliable way of testing your water, and they are very accurate.
+Having tested your water, you will need to adjust it accordingly.
+It’s an excellent idea to keep a record of all your readings so that you have something to refer back to.
+Should you have any problems, your local dealer should be able to test your water if you take in a pool sample.